 Date of Death, Probate, and Estate Appraisals

 A Date of Death appraisal determines the fair market value of real estate as of a past effective date, most commonly the owner’s date of death.
 These retrospective appraisals are often required for probate proceedings, estate settlement, trust administration, and stepped-up basis reporting.
+These assignments are a specialized form of real estate appraisal that require experience in retrospective valuation and estate-related reporting.

 My work emphasizes paired sales analysis, neighborhood-specific market behavior, and detailed comparable sales research.
 Rather than relying on broad assumptions, the goal is to support each valuation with evidence from how the market actually responded to similar properties at the time of the effective date.
+This type of retrospective appraisal work is commonly used for probate, estate, and IRS-related valuation matters.

 This is particularly important in Alameda County, where neighborhood differences between places like Oakland, Castro Valley, Hayward, San Leandro, Fremont, and Union City can significantly affect value.
+These markets are not interchangeable, and comparable sales must reflect how buyers were actually competing within each specific area at the time of the effective date.

 Specialized Retrospective and Estate Valuation